 - a.
-Every vehicle must be maintained in a safe and clean condition at all times and is subject to such examinations as are required by the Council. - b.
-Seats must still be fully 'sprung', free of stains, tears, cigarette burns or repair, and not threadbare.
+Every vehicle must be maintained in a safe and clean condition at all times and is subject to such examinations as are required by the Council. - Seats must still be fully 'sprung', free of stains, tears, cigarette burns or repair, and not threadbare.
 Floor coverings must not be unduly worn and present no trip hazards.
 Household carpeting or similar is unacceptable and must not be used.
 Upholstery (headlining and side panel coverings) must be free of ingrained grime, fractures and maintained in the manufacturers original style. - c.
 Luggage and storage areas must be kept as free space for passenger's luggage. - d.
 The proprietor / driver employed to drive the vehicle must ensure that the licensed vehicle has a daily safety check.
 As a minimum this must be a visual check on all lights, oil, water, tyres, mirrors and seat belts.
 A written record must be made of each safety check, details of faults recorded and remedial action taken.
 The record must be signed by the person undertaking the safety checks and kept in the vehicle for a minimum of 30 days and then for a further six months by the proprietor. - e.
-On being so required by a Police Officer or Authorised Officer or Vehicle Examiner the driver must produce, to that officer, the recorded daily checks kept in the vehicle and the proprietor, on request by that officer, must produce those recorded checks in his possession and/or those kept in the vehicle. - 6.
-Identification Plate, Signs, Notices etc. - a.
-The following must be in place at all times: - A licence plate permanently affixed to the rear of the vehicle - A sign / notice permanently affixed to each front door of the vehicle - A notice clearly visible from the passenger seats / compartment, identifying the current driver of the vehicle. - b.
-The sign / plates and notices referred to above will be issued or approved for use by Craven District Council. - c.
-The signs / plates and notices must be affixed to the vehicle in accordance with the requirements set out by the council. - d.
-No other signs, notices, advertisements, plates, marks, numbers, letters, figures, symbols, emblems or devices whatsoever must be displayed on, in or from the vehicles except as may be required by any statutory provision (including by-laws)
+On being so required by a Police Officer or Authorised Officer or Vehicle Examiner the driver must produce, to that officer, the recorded daily checks kept in the vehicle and the proprietor, on request by that officer, must produce those recorded checks in his possession and/or those kept in the vehicle.

+6. Identification Plate, Signs, Notices etc.

+- a.
+The following must be in place at all times and permanently affixed: - A licence plate permanently affixed to the rear of the vehicle - A sign / notice permanently affixed to each front door of the vehicle - A notice, clearly visible from the passenger seats / compartment, identifying the current driver of the vehicle. - A notice permanently fixed to the interior glazed surface of the front windscreen so that the contents of the notice are visible from the outside of the vehicle. - A notice, clearly visible from the passenger seats / compartment, identifying the current driver of the vehicle. - A properly constructed roof sign complying with the following conditions: